-A STA transmitting an EHT PPDU provides the nominal packet padding in the TXVECTOR parameter NOMINAL_PACKET_PADDING for the minimal PE calculation (see 36.3.14 (Packet extension)).
+An EHT STA that sets the PPE Thresholds Present subfield to 1 in the EHT Capabilities element has a nominal packet padding of 0 µs for a small size RU or MRU, if 4096-QAM is not used for the RU or MRU, or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is not applied to the RU or MRU.
+An EHT STA that sets the PPE Thresholds Present subfield to 1 in the EHT Capabilities element has a nominal packet padding value the same as the value for the 242-tone RU, if 4096-QAM is used for the RU or MRU, or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is applied to the RU or MRU.A STA transmitting an EHT PPDU provides the nominal packet padding in the TXVECTOR parameter NOMINAL_PACKET_PADDING for the minimal PE calculation (see 36.3.14 (Packet extension)).

 The nominal packet padding value for a broadcast RU contained in an EHT PPDU that a STA transmits shall be set to 20 µs if the RU/MRU is modulated with 4096-QAM, or the RU/MRU is greater than 2×996, or more than eight spatial streams are transmitted on the RU/MRU, and shall be set to 16 µs for all other modes.
 A STA transmitting an EHT PPDU that carries a broadcast frame shall not set the value of the TXVECTOR parameter NOMINAL_PACKET_PADDING to a value that is less than that required for any of the recipients and the broadcast RU.
 A STA transmitting an EHT PPDU that carries a group addressed, but not broadcast, frame shall not set the value of the TXVECTOR parameter NOMINAL_PACKET_PADDING to a value that is less than that required for any of the recipients in the group.